Magnitude 6.8 quake hits central Japan; no tsunami warning

 There were no signs of irregularities at Tokyo Electric Power Co's (TEPCO) Kashiwazaki Kariwa nuclear plant, a spokesman for the utility said.
 The plant, where all seven reactors are currently off-line, is the world's largest power station.

-NHK quoted an official in the village of Ogawa near the epicenter as saying there was a long tremor and documents fell off shelves.
+NHK quoted an official in the village of Ogawa near the epicentre as saying there was a long tremor and documents fell off shelves.

 "On the second floor of our house, the tremor was too strong to stand," said Sakiko Hagiwara, an NHK employee in the area.